 The same considerations apply also to proofs.
 However, in the case of proofs, this obvious point was blurred by the indirect, unexpected and highly influential applications of locally testable proofs (known as PCPs) to the theory of approximation algorithms.
 In our view, the significance of locally testable proofs (i.e., PCPs) extends far beyond their applicability to deriving non-approximability results.
 The mere fact that proofs can be transformed into a format that supports super-fast probabilistic verification is remarkable.
 From this perspective, the question of how much redundancy is introduced by such a transformation is a fundamental one.
-Furthermore, locally testable proofs (i.e., PCPs) have been used not only to derive non-approximability results but also for obtaining positive results (e.g., CS-proofs [49, 54] and their applications [8, 24]), and the length of the PCP affects the complexity of those applications.
+Furthermore, locally testable proofs (i.e., PCPs) have been used not only to derive non-approximability results but also for obtaining positive results (e.g., CS-proofs [36, 39] and their applications [8, 21]), and the length of the PCP affects the complexity of those applications.

-Turning back to the celebrated application of PCP to the study of approximation algorithms, we note that the length of PCPs is also relevant to nonapproximability results; specifically, the length of PCPs affects the tightness with respect to the running time of the non-approximability results derived.
-For example, suppose (exact) SAT has complexity $2^{\Omega(n)}$.
-The original PCP Theorem [5, 4] only implies that approximating MaxSAT requires time $2^{n^{\alpha}}$, for some (small) $\alpha > 0$.
-The work of [56] makes α arbitrarily close to 1, whereas the results of [42, 21] further improve the lower bound to $2^{n^{1-o(1)}}$ and the results of [20, 26] yields a lower bound of $2^{n/\text{poly(log } n)}$.4
+In any case, the length of PCPs is also relevant to non-approximability results; specifically, it affects their tightness with respect to the running time.
+For example, suppose (exact) SAT has complexity $2^{\Omega(n)}$ .
+The original PCP Theorem [5, 4] only implies that approximating MaxSAT requires time $2^{n^{\alpha}}$ , for some (small) $\alpha > 0$ .
+The work of [40] makes $\alpha$ arbitrarily close to 1, whereas the results of [32, 18] further improve the lower-bound to $2^{n^{1-o(1)}}.5$